WATCH: Former Texas Marine relives helping family after rollover that ejected two children in San Angelo - NewsBreak

-SAN ANGELO, Texas — On Feb.
-27, first responders were called to a major vehicle rollover that ejected two children.
-Eric Almazan, a bystander, was one of the first people on the scene to assist the family – here is his story.
+SAN ANGELO, Texas ( Concho Valley Homepage ) — On February 27, 2023, first responders were called to a major vehicle rollover that ejected two children, but Eric Almazan, a bystander, was one of the first people on the scene to assist the family – here is his story.

 Warning this article contains graphic content that may not be appropriate for some readers